cephasONE/noob/README.md

 noob
 ====

-my first go 'round with GitHub
+This is my first go 'round with GitHub.
+  I have been a public school teacher for 9 years now I am looking for something differint.
+I am currently learning the ins and outs of code.